Nuitka/Nuitka/Developer_Manual.rst

 This may be called (Constant) Value Propagation.
 But we are aiming for more.
 In order to fully benefit from type knowledge, the new type system must be able to be fully friends with existing builtin types.
 The behavior of a type "long", "str", etc. ought to be implemented as far as possible with the builtin "long", "str" as well.

 .. note::

-   This use the real thing concept extends beyond builtin types, "ctypes.c_int()" should also be used, but we must be aware of platform dependencies.
+   This "use the real thing" concept extends beyond builtin types, "ctypes.c_int()" should also be used, but we must be aware of platform dependencies.
 The maximum size of "ctypes.c_int" values would be an example of that.
+Of course that may not be possible for everything.

-This approach has well proven itself with builtin functions already, when many times the real builtin was used to make computations.
-We have the problem though is, that builtins may have problems to execute everything.
+This approach has well proven itself with builtin functions already, when many times the real builtin is used to make computations.
+We have the problem though that builtins may have problems to execute everything with reasonable compile time cost.

 .. code-block:: python

    len( "a" * 1000000000000 )

-To predict this code, calculating it at compile time, while feasible puts a burden.
+To predict this code, calculating it at compile time using constant operations, while feasible, puts a burden on the compilation.

 Esp. we wouldn't want to produce such a constant and stream it, the C++ code would be huge.
-So, we need to stop the "*" operator from being used at compile time and live with reduced knowledge, already here:
+So, we need to stop the "\*" operator from being used at compile time and live with reduced knowledge, already here:

 .. code-block:: python